HospitalRun/hospitalrun-frontend/.github/CONTRIBUTING.md

      -d '{"name": "${username}", "password": "password", "roles": [], "type": "user"}'
 ```
 12. Create a new database called `hospitalrun` in Fauxton (choose non-partitioned)
+13. Make sure to remove all permissions (to make DB public) for the new `hospitalrun` database.

 ### Install dependencies & start the application
 1. Install dependencies: `npm install`